finnmayhew/NSI-knowledge-base/nsi.md

 There's a brief theory overview in the [DRAGON NSI paper](https://journals.aps.org/prd/pdf/10.1103/PhysRevD.104.072006).

-If they exist, driven by [BSM](bsm.md).
+A possible [BSM](bsm.md) effect driven by physics at a higher energy scale $\Lambda$ that manifests at lower energies through sixth-order operators in the extended SM field theory ([source](https://seafile.rlp.net/f/f660b4d52dc04953bb36/)).

-NSI manifests through NC forward scattering between neutrinos and charged fermions in the Earth, assuming a new heavy mediator particle ([source](https://pos.sissa.it/398/245/pdf)).
+NSI manifests through impacts on the forward scattering between neutrinos and charged fermions in the Earth ([matter effects](matter-effects.md)), assuming a new heavy mediator particle ([source](https://pos.sissa.it/398/245/pdf)).

 The existence of NSI effects may resolve tensions in the standard [oscillation](oscillation.md) parameters ([source](https://pos.sissa.it/398/245/pdf)).
+Additionally, detection or exclusions of NSI is relevant for interpretations of measurements of the oscillation parameters ([source](https://seafile.rlp.net/f/f660b4d52dc04953bb36/)).

 Our approach parametrizes the effect of NSI on the matter potential through six effective coupling parameters: